thdauser/sixte/README.md

 The software strives to find a compromise between exactness of the simulation and speed.
-For many cases, by using calibration files such as the PSF, RMF and ARF, efficient simulations are possible at comparably high speed, even though they include nonlinear effects such as pileup.
-Setups for some current and future missions such as XMM-Newton or Athena are included in the package.
-Other setups can be easily added by the user through specifying the main instrument characteristics in a flexible, human-readable XML-based format.
+For many cases, by using calibration files such as the PSF, RMF and ARF, efficient simulations are possible at comparably high speed, even though they include non-linear effects such as pile-up.
+Setups for some current and future missions such as XMM-Newton, eROSITA or Athena are included in the package.
+Other setups can be easily added by the user through specifying the main instrument characteristics in a flexible, human-readable format.

 Properties of X-ray sources to be simulated are described in